mspark/jdaw/README.md

-JDAW is a wrapper for dv8tion-JDA with spring.
-It tries to simplify the development of independent commands.
-JDAW also supports multiple discord tokens at once.
+JDAW provides a infrastructure for easy command development with dv8tion-JDA and spring.
+It simplify the development of independent commands with multiple discord tokens (also called "Powerups").

 You need at least one configured bot token.
 When giving multiple bot token, the first one in the list is always the "main" bot.